The Marine Sustainability Fund

 The WA Museum is a leading authority in marine biodiversity and aquatic zoology, and the Museum's work in this field is reflected in its state-wide research and fieldwork activities, in the Museum collections, exhibitions, and education and public programs.

-Several projects and initiatives are currently being scoped by the WA Museum for support over the coming years.
+Several projects and initiatives have been scoped by the WA Museum for support over the coming years.
 Recent Foundation-supported marine and ocean focused initiatives include:

 Identifying new sea star species